vufind-org/learning-vufind-book/source/installv.rst

 There are several reasons why you may wish to consider using Git, most of which have been alluded to above:

 •       By creating a local Git clone, you can create a branch representing your installed version of VuFind, and you can commit your local configurations to that branch.
 This will allow you to document the history of your changes to your settings, identifying when decisions were made, and more easily undoing changes that cause problems.
+•       Git’s “reset” function makes it easy to restore the “last known good state” of the software.
+This gives you the freedom to experiment, knowing that you can easily get back to where you started if something breaks.
 •       If you plan on managing VuFind on multiple servers (for example, development, staging and production environments), you can create branches for each environment, and merge changes between them.
 You can use the “push” and “pull” features of Git to deploy changes between servers.
 •       You can more easily upgrade VuFind by pulling updates from the upstream repository and merging them into your local branches; once workflows are established, this can actually be easier than trying to upgrade Debian packages or manually deploy from .tar.gz or .zip files.
 Scripting can be used to help automatically upgrade your configurations and custom themes as well (see http://blog.library.villanova.edu/libtech/2015/07/23/automatically-updating-locally-customized-files-with-git/ for more information).
 •       If you wish to participate in VuFind’s development, using Git is almost a necessity for sharing code with the rest of the community.